 Automated update systems can keep sites current with minimal effort.
 However, testing updates before applying them to live sites is wise.
 This prevents compatibility issues that could break site functionality.

 Disaster recovery plans are essential for bouncing back from successful attacks.
-These outline steps to restore normal operations quickly.
+These outline the steps to restore normal operations quickly.
 Regular backups, stored securely off-site, form the backbone of most recovery strategies.

 Testing recovery plans regularly confirms their effectiveness.
 This might involve simulating various attack scenarios and practising the response.
 Such drills help spot weak points in the recovery process.